louisvansanden/RecipesApp/README.md

   - [ ] Friends screen: contains friends, can show a screen similar to the home screen but with recipes for friends.
 - [ ] Verify registration with email
 - [X] Hash and salt passwords

+- [ ] Bugs to fix:
+  - [ ] Adding an ingredient does not update the ingredients list immediately.